 “Given the socio-economic background of many of our students, these numbers (retention rates) are refreshing and help us measure our progress on our goal to increase retention and persistence to graduation,” said Concordia President Tom Ries.

-The following is some of the stories that we feel shape the national discussion on affordability in higher education.
+The following list contains a few of the stories that we feel shape the national discussion on affordability in higher education.
 These stories have helped lead or edify the Sept.
 12, 2012, announcement of the Concordia University, St. Paul tuition reset for traditional undergraduate students.

 Concordia has a history of fiscal resourcefulness and prudent expense management.
 Given the current economic climate, the University has become increasingly concerned about students’ and families’ ability to access a private college education.
 For the past three years we have conducted considerable pricing analyses regarding the tuition reduction.
 We have learned that the combination of what students actually pay for attending college after financial aid (net cost) and the increased demand created by a lower price point should provide Concordia with a realistic and sustainable model.
 We take seriously living within our means and have taken steps to limit our overhead costs so that we have the fiscal capacity to reduce our tuition price now without sacrificing the quality education Concordia is known for providing.